mcthoma1/backbench/docs/final.md

     else: reward = -10
 ```
 ## Evaluation

+## DQN
+we observed that the static reward was not fair since the number of bombs increased.
+To adjust that issue, we introduced a dynamic reward system where the agent is reward more based on the length of the snake.
+The output is shown below:

 #### DQN: Dyanmic Reward System
 <img src="./image/DQN-DynamicReward.png" alt="DQN with Dyanmic Reward System" width="300"/><br/>